grig-d/deadline-list/README.md

 TODO: todo vscode extension like TODO highlighter
 TODO: Set name of deadline.
 2 days to new year
 TODO: Deadline is over
- -->
+TODO: DeadlineStartTime place to localStorage for percentage
+TODO: Demons-icons runs the distance like dinosaurus -->